PamPayne/austria/austria-legal-text-en.md

 d) In paragraph 3, the sixth sentence reads:

-'The costs for the ongoing operation and the further or new development of the data processing centre shall be prescribed annually by the Austrian tax office to the licence holders on the basis of an accounting statement to be carried out by the Bundesrechenzentrum GmbH.
+'The costs for the ongoing operation and the further or new development of the data processing centre shall be prescribed annually by the Austrian tax office to the licence holders on the basis of an accounting statement to be carried out by the **Bundesrechenzentrum GmbH**.
 The costs are to be apportioned among all concessionaires and licence holders in accordance with § 5 on the basis of all connected devices according to their number of devices; regardless of the respective duration of the connection in the respective connection period.
 The costs for further or new development can be prescribed spread over 10 years if they exceed the costs of ongoing operation."

 e) In the last sentence of paragraph 3, the punctuation mark at the end is replaced by a semicolon and the word sequence "the gambling supervisory authority can participate in supervisory measures and is also entitled to do so on its own initiative." .